vertica/spark-connector/functional-tests/README.md

 From the project's docker directory:
 ```
 cd ../docker
-./sandbox-clientenv.sh
+docker compose up -d
+docker exec -it spark-connector-client-1 bash
 ```
-This will create a docker image for a client container and docker containers for a sandbox client environment and single-node clusters for both Vertica and HDFS.
+This will create a docker image for a client container and docker containers for single-node clusters of both Vertica and HDFS.

 ### Starting Functional Tests

-In the sandbox environment, change your working directory to functional-tests
+In the client container, change your working directory to functional-tests
 ```
-cd spark-connector/functional-tests
+cd /spark-connector/functional-tests
 ```

 Use `sbt` to start the sbt server from the command line.
 Enter `run` to execute the default test suites.